 What is the Sony WH-1000XM3 like to use?

 If you’ve never used the Sony WH-1000XM2, noting that the WH-1000XM3 is virtually identical isn’t going to tell you what you need to know about these cans.
 For example, the WH-1000XM2 was our pick for best headphones for most people for a long time, and the WH-1000XM3 refresh took that crown (until the Sony WH-1000XM4 and XM5 came along).
-The WH-1000XM3 is extremely light, has great padding, and oh yeah: delivers on the promise of high-end active noise canceling headphones.
-Really, the biggest differences are the USB-C charging port, soft-touch material, and new buttons.
+The WH-1000XM3 is exceptionally light, has great padding, and delivers on the promise of high-end active noise canceling headphones.
+Really, the most significant differences are the USB-C charging port, soft-touch material, and new buttons.

 The Sony WH-1000XM3 still stands as a great ANC headset that keeps up with the top competitors today.

-While these are fairly minor upgrades, it does mean that you won’t have to worry about your headphones falling apart in a year or two.
-Instead, you’ll have your needs met by a modern design, with very few headaches.
-I’m not sure that these tweaks are completely worth upgrading for if you already own the previous model.
-In that case, you may want to spring for the newer WH-1000XM4 or Bose QuietComfort 45, but if you’re buying a new set of headphones: these go a long way to setting Sony’s offerings apart from Bose, Sennheiser, and AKG.
+While these are relatively minor upgrades, it does mean that you won’t have to worry about your headphones falling apart in a year or two.
+Instead, you’ll have your needs met by a modern design with very few headaches.
+I’m not sure these tweaks are worth upgrading for if you already own the previous model.
+In that case, you may want to spring for the newer WH-1000XM4 or Bose QuietComfort 45, but if you’re buying a new set of headphones, these go a long way to setting Sony’s offerings apart from Bose, Sennheiser, and AKG.

 Many users report extreme cold affecting the touch controls of the Sony WH-1000XM3, so be wary if you’re in an environment that freezes over a lot.
-Neither Adam nor Chris had issues with the Sony WH-1000XM3 in the frozen northeast US or Canada, but it’s possible that it varies from model to model.
+Neither Adam nor Chris had issues with the Sony WH-1000XM3 in the frozen northeast US or Canada, but it may vary from model to model.

 How do you use the Sony Headphones Connect app with the Sony WH-1000XM3?

-Probably the best thing about the headphones is that you rarely ever need to use your phone to control your music.
-Once you download the Sony Headphones Connect app (iOS/Android), you can easily navigate playback with swipes of your finger (forward, backward swipes), adjust volume by swiping up or down, and activate your voice assistant with a long press.
+The best thing about the headphones is that you rarely ever need to use your phone to control your music.
+Once you download the Sony Headphones Connect app (iOS/Android), you can easily navigate playback with swipes of your finger (forward, backward swipes), adjust the volume by swiping up or down, and activate your voice assistant with a long press.

-Additionally, you can temporarily hear the world around you by cupping your hand over the right ear cup, which makes the headset use its external microphones to pass your surroundings onto your ears.
-This is great for when someone needs to tell you something, or for plane announcements.
+Additionally, you can temporarily hear the world around you by cupping your hand over the right ear cup.
+This makes the headset use its external microphones to pass your surroundings onto your ears.
+This is great for when someone needs to tell you something or for plane announcements.

 What Bluetooth codecs does the Sony WH-1000XM3 support?